 Ethnio is fully committed to GDPR compliance, and enabling our customers to comply with GDPR.
 Ethnio maintains a robust privacy and security program that we continually improve to meet the needs of our customers, and to maintain industry standard data protection among research tool companies.
-We have consistently reinforced our commitment to privacy and security through our compliance with the EU-US Privacy Shield Framework, and the most recent GDPR compliance changes to our policies and functionality, including breach notification policies, new data expiration controls in your account, and the right to be forgotten for any customer or respondent.
+We have consistently reinforced our commitment to privacy and security through our most recent GDPR compliance changes to our policies and functionality, including breach notification policies, new data expiration controls in your account, and the right to be forgotten for any customer or respondent.

 How does GDPR impact Ethnio and its customers?

 For both our customers and their respondents as part of using the Ethnio services, the GDPR regulates the “processing” of personal data of any EU resident (who is referred to as a “data subject”).
 “Processing” includes the collection, storage, transfer, or use, of personal data.
 This means that any company that processes the personal data of any data subject, regardless of where the company is based, is subject to the rules of the GDPR.
 Additionally, the GDPR defines personal data very broadly, and includes name, email, demographic information, real-time location, online activity, and health information, to name a few.

 Ethnio receives millions of data points from all over the world, including data that contains personal data from respondents or your site visitors, app users, or any other platform you use Ethnio Services.
 This means that both Ethnio and our customers sending us data will need to comply with the requirements of the GDPR.

 Ethnio Data Collection